 The IU School of Journalism at Indianapolis has a placement director in Indianapolis to help students prepare for internships and full-time employment.
 Indianapolis students are also encouraged to take advantage of recruiting visits, available through the Bloomington campus.
-Information about these opportunities is posted regularly on the school's bulletin board outside Cavanaugh Hall 001G or through the Journalism Web site at journalism.iupui.edu.
-Job opportunities are also listed in Deadline, a weekly newsletter from the Bloomington campus.
+Information about these opportunities is posted regularly on the school's bulletin board outside IT 569 or through the Journalism Web site at journalism.iupui.edu.

 The school's placement director advises students in preparing resumes, clips, cover letters, and interviews, as well as arranging for recruiters and employers to visit the IUPUI campus.
-For more information, contact Margaret Balough Hillery, IT, (317) 278-5320.
+For more information, contact Margaret Balough Hillery, IT 570, (317) 278-5329.